Square Footage Measure Inc. Find the size of your house

-How do appraisers in Texas determine square footage / house size?
+How do appraisers in Texas or Nevada determine square footage / house size?

-Texas Appraiser companies all have their own techniques to measure for square footage, based on their own experiences, appraisal education, past apprenticeships, and Texas Appraiser Licensing and Certification Board direction and guidelines.
+Texas Appraiser companies all have their own techniques to measure for square footage, based on their own experiences, appraisal education, past apprenticeships, and Texas/ Nevada Appraiser Licensing and Certification Board direction and guidelines.